Let me explain.

 There are four types of people I do not tolerate in my life.
 It does not matter if they are co-workers, business partners, friends, strangers, clients or even family members.

 - Those who lie.
 Even small white lies.
-One of the things I love about my girlfriend is that she is brutally honest… even when it comes at my expense.
+One of the things I love about my wife is that she is brutally honest… even when it comes at my expense.
 Those who lie or lie by omission are IMMEDIATELY removed from my inner circle.
 It shows a bad sense of character and weakness to me.

 - Those who gossip at someone else’s expense.
 Of course everyone is curious about others, it is human nature, but when talking about someone behind their back is negative it serves no purpose and it is just wasted breath.